-You may like to end your academic week by having a few drinks with friends.
-You might use drugs or alcohol to open up in social situations — or maybe as a way to alleviate the social, financial, and academic stress that can accompany college life.
-But some students begin using drugs or alcohol in ways that compound their stress or expose them to physical harm.
-Staying informed about the effects of these substances and learning to recognize when their use puts you at risk can help keep you safe while you’re in college.
+You may like to end your week by having a few drinks with friends.
+You might use drugs or alcohol to open up in social situations.
+Or you may turn to substances as a way to alleviate the social, financial, and academic stress that can accompany college life.

 Going to college often means a major life change.
 Whether a student goes there straight from high school, from the business world or military, or from a gap year, adjusting to a new routine can be difficult.
 Especially in the first year, many students may feel homesick, lonely, or isolated.